 PCI DSS is a set of security requirements developed by the five card brands: VISA, Mastercard, AMEX, JCB and Discover.
 Their aim was to put together a common set of security principles.

 PCI DSS relates to the Primary Account Number (PAN) and the Sensitive Authentication Data (SAD).
 The PAN is the 16 digit number on the front of a card.
 If we store this in any format, it must be protected from unauthorised access.
-The SAD refers to the Card Verification Code (CVC), which is the 3 digit code on the back of the card used to confirm payment.
+The SAD refers to the Card Verification Code (CVC), which is the 3-digit code on the back of the card used to confirm payment.
 It also refers to the data contained in the magnetic stripe and the Chip.
 The SAD must never be stored after the payment has been authorised and University policy is also to never store any magnetic stripe or Chip data.

 All members of staff who have visibility of cardholder data need to be aware of PCI DSS, the processes they are required to follow and how they can reduce the risk of card data theft and fraud.